-The ZfL’s research is organized into three areas, History of Theory, World Literature, and Life Knowledge, which are interrelated in many ways.
+The ZfL’s research is organized into three program areas, History of Theory, World Literature, and Knowledge of Life, which are interrelated in many ways.
 Historically, they are linked because key concepts in each field either emerged in the late 18th century (life, world literature) or assumed a new meaning then (theory).
 Systematically, the research foci cohere by virtue of the enormous discursive impact they have had.
 For example, the then newly conceived genre of the novel, with the relationship between life and literature at its center, could not be accommodated by the established tradition of rule-governed poetics.
 Hence, it induced new modes of inquiry that came to be known as theory.
 Early biology offers another example.
 The new notion of ›organism‹ traversed several fields, from literature and art to biology and philosophical aesthetics.
 In terms of methodology, moreover, all three areas are under the purview of historical-hermeneutical approaches.
 Of course, these interpretive tools can and need to be calibrated in accordance with each particular research endeavor.
 In the past, concept history and history of religion have proved to be rich reservoirs for questions and modes of inquiry.
 In the future, juridical aspects will be given greater attention.

-Research area History of Theory
+Program Area History of Theory

 Prior to the reduction of literature to ›belles lettres‹ at the end of the 18th century, the concept included other fields of erudition such as rhetoric, poetics, religion, natural history, and the arts.
 Those intellectual traditions and interpretive practices did not simply disappear around 1800, but rather underwent a transformation.
 One of the effects of this change was the emergence of theory, originally limited to literary theory.
 From the 18th century onwards, ›theory‹ has been the name given to the study of the discursive conditions that organize any given culture.
 It has since expanded and turned into a mode of observation with its own historical developments and genre conventions.
 Theory, as a meta-discourse, is part of a history that surpasses a simple recapitulation of the theories and ›turns‹ that have come and gone since the 1960s.

-Research area World Literature
+Program Area World Literature